Kibou no Kakera

-"Kibou no Kakera" (希望のカケラ, Kibō no Kakera) is the eighth single released by Nana Kitade, and the second single from her album, I Scream The song gained attention after being featured as the 1st opening song for "PowerPuff Girls Z".
-It was being featured on the original soundtrack.
+"Kibou no Kakera" (希望のカケラ, Kibō no Kakera) is the eighth single released by Nana Kitade, and the second single from her album, I Scream The song gained attention after being featured as the 1st opening song for "Powerpuff Girls Z," which was also featured on the original soundtrack.
 "Pieces of Hope" reached #64 on the Oricon singles chart and charted for 2 weeks.

 Track listing

 Music video

-The video for "Kibou no Kakera" Starts off by showing A stuffed "rabbit", "bear", and "panda", and then Nana.
+The music video for "Kibou no Kakera" starts off by showing a stuffed "rabbit", "bear", "panda", and then Nana.
 It leads up to the animals becoming Kitade's Band and performing throughout the video.
-At the end of the video, the animals change back into their stuffed form where Nana is seen holding them.
+At the end of the video, the animals change back into their stuffed form, where Nana is seen holding them.